Lakthinda/MovieFinder/ReadMe.txt

 Assumptions
--	Both APIs produce same responses – Used same data objects (Ex: Movie, MovieDetail, and MovieList) but The solution is designed so we can change different data objects easily based on different API responses
+-	Both APIs produce same responses – Used same data objects (Ex: Movie, MovieDetail, and MovieList) but The solution is designed so we can change data objects easily based on different API responses
 -	Movie Titles are same in both APIs
 -	APIs are flaky